Your guide to carbon monoxide poisoning

 Higher level CO poisoning results in progressively more severe symptoms, including confusion, vomiting, loss of muscular coordination and loss of consciousness.

-Should Carbon Monoxide poisoning symptoms be experienced when using a gas appliance, you should turn the appliance off and go to your doctor.
+If you have these symptoms while using a gas appliance, turn it off right away.
+Then, make an appointment with your doctor.
 Ask your doctor to check for Carbon Monoxide poisoning.

 You should always make sure there is enough fresh air in the room containing your gas appliance.
 And if you have a chimney or a flue, make sure it is not blocked and also ensure that vents are not covered.